Two Important Things that Led Me to Discover My Real Purpose

 Throughout my schooling life before university, I was regarded as a top performer by peers and teachers.
 I was consistently the recipient of many scholastic awards, one of the top students in my standard and a model student.
 If people were to extrapolate my results as a kid to adulthood, it would be safe to say that I was on my path to living out my intended purpose.

-When I was 15 in 1999, I had my own computer and internet access for the first time.
+When I was 15 in 1999, I had my own computer for the first time.
 At this point, one of my friends told me about this guy online who was earning money through his website.
 I was immediately intrigued since I knew earning money was an important goal we needed to achieve.
 I started picking up website and graphic design by myself and developing a site on the same topic (desktop enhancements), since it was already a proven success model.
-I created the content from scratch, learned about internet marketing and monetization online.
-As traffic started to pick up, I started creating sister sites to ride off the success, including a competition site, a rankings site, a webring, etc.
+I created my content from scratch and learned about online marketing and monetization online.
+As it grew in popularity, I started creating sister sites to ride off the success, including a competition site, a voting site, and a webring.

 By 2000, I had become the owner of a huge network of no less than 5 sites, with each site being highly successful and regarded in its own genre.
+By 2001, I had made a total of 10 sites.
 At its prime, my sites had half a million visitors a month, which were very high in the early days of the internet.
-I was getting regular checks in the mail from my advertisers.
+I was getting checks in the mail from my advertisers.
 If earning money and being successful were supposed to be my purpose, I was definitely achieving it in my own way online.
 Where peers around me were busy studying, I was already earning money and partially living out the purpose I set myself out to do.
 I was very satisfied with my achievements.

 Increased alignment with my imposed purposes

-When I was 18, I made an arbitrary goal in the future to earn $1 million dollars and get a convertible.
-In Singapore where I live, a car is seen as a symbol of luxury and success, due to the high prices.
+When I was 18, I made arbitrary goals to earn $1 million dollars and get a convertible in the future.
+In Singapore where I live, a car is seen as a symbol of luxury and success, due to its high prices.
 The limited land area in Singapore resulted in hiked prices for cars and turned them into luxury goods.
 Convertibles are in a different, higher league of luxury goods compared to regular cars.
 There was a time when my friend drove me in his Toyota Celica – a slick car which inspired me to get a convertible when I grow up.

 The education system in Singapore, like that of other countries, is segmented into different parts.
 The conventional route is to move from nursery, to kindergarten, to primary school, to secondary school, to junior college (if grades permit), to university, and finally to the work force.
 That is a whole stretch of nearly 2 decades of schooling.
 The objective of each stage is to graduate with top results so you can enter into a good school in the next stage.
 The ultimate objective of the education system, which many people would agree is to get a reputable, high paying job.